 - Device coated or impregnated with a drug or biologic

-- Drug-eluting stent; pacing lead with steroid-coated tip; catheter with antimicrobial coating; condom with spermicide, transdermal patch
+- Drug-eluting stent, pacing lead with steroid-coated tip, catheter with antimicrobial coating, condom with spermicide, transdermal patch

-- Prefilled drug delivery systems (syringes, insulin injector pens, metered dose inhalers, transdermal patches
+- Prefilled drug delivery systems (syringes, insulin injector pen, metered dose inhaler)

-- Drug or biological product packaged with a delivery device
+- Drug or vaccine vial packaged with a delivery device

-- Surgical tray with surgical instruments, drapes, and lidocaine or alcohol swabs
+- Surgical tray with surgical instruments, drapes, and anesthetic or antimicrobial swabs

-Example a of product that may be cross-labeled combination products (components are separately provided but labeled for use together (21 CFR 3.2(e)(3) or (e)(4)):
+Example a of product that may be cross-labeled combination products (components are separately provided but specifically labeled for use together) (21 CFR 3.2(e)(3) or (e)(4)):

 - Photosensitizing drug and activating laser/light source

-The roles of the Office of Combination Products (OCP) are:
+The roles of the Office of Combination Products (OCP) include:

 - To serve as a focal point for combination product issues and for medical product classification and assignment issues for agency staff and industry.

 - To develop guidance and regulations to clarify the regulation of combination products.

-- To ensure timely and effective premarket review of combination products by overseeing the timeliness of and coordinating reviews involving more than one agency center, including through monitoring and management of the intercenter consult process
+- To ensure timely and effective premarket review of combination products by overseeing the timeliness, alignment of coordination of reviews involving more than one agency center, including through monitoring and management of the intercenter consult process

 - To ensure consistent and appropriate postmarket regulation of combination products.